 - Gentleman Jack Rare Tennessee Whiskey

-- Jack Daniels Single Barrel Tennessee Whiskey
+- Jack Daniel's Single Barrel Tennessee Whiskey

+Jack Daniel's Whiskey is 40 percent alcohol by volume and 80 proof.
 While Old No. 7 is situated prominently on the Jack Daniel's Whiskey label, no one has a clue as to what it really means.
-There are several different legends that surround the history of Old No. 7, from it being a batch number that Jack Daniels used, a train number that the whiskey was shipped on, to just a lucky number that he chose.
+There are several different legends that surround the history of Old No. 7, from it being a batch number that Jack Daniel used, a train number that the whiskey was shipped on, to just a lucky number that he chose.

-Now that's a really big secret, but we do know that the main ingredients include corn, rye, barley, malt and, of course, the special cave waters.
+The recipe for Jack Daniel's is a really big secret, but we do know that the main ingredients include corn, rye, barley, malt and, of course, the special cave waters.
 The distillery also uses a hard maple charcoal filtering system and stores the whiskey in charred white oak barrels.